The Changes in the Big Beautiful Bill to Medicare and the Opportunities for Agents

 Eligibility and Enrollment Final Rule

-Implementing the September 2023 CMS Final Rule on Enrollment of Medicare Beneficiaries in Medicare Savings Plans (MSPs) is delayed 10 years to January 1, 2035.
+Implementation of the September 2023 CMS Final Rule on Enrollment of Medicare Beneficiaries in Medicare Savings Plans (MSPs) has been delayed by 10 years to January 1, 2035.

 Opportunity for Agents

-Find a great tool like the Benefits Checkup from the National Council on Aging (NCOA) that you can leverage to assist low-income people on Medicare without MSPs or the low-income subsidy in applying for these programs if they qualify.
+Find a great tool, such as the Benefits Checkup from the National Council on Aging (NCOA), that you can leverage to help low-income Medicare beneficiaries without MSPs or the low-income subsidy apply for these programs if they qualify.

 Physician Fee Schedule Conversion Factor Adjustment (effective January 1, 2026)